30Siddharth/30Siddharth.academicpages.github.io/_pages/about.md

 Hello!
 I am Ph.D. student in the Mechanical and Aerospace Engineering Department, University of Virginia.

 My research is focused on robotic systems.
 I have worked on problems ranging from design & fabrication to perception & learning.
-In general, I enjoy working on problems which requires one to identify underlying structures and transferring analogies.
 I currently focus on long-horizon task and motion planning for robotic systems.

 I completed my M.S.E in Mechanical Engineering (Robotics and Mechatronic systems) from the University of Pennsylvania.
 Here I worked and learned about several aspects of robotics such as, optimal control, motion planning, path planning, and state estimation.